-In this article, we will discuss the negate function in C++ with its syntax and examples.
+In this post, we will explore the negate function in C++ along with its syntax and sample illustrations.

 What is Negate function?

-The negate function is used to change the sign of the values, or to negate the given values.
-Positive values are converted to negative values and vice versa.
-This class's objects can be utilized with common algorithms like transform.
+The negate method is employed to alter the polarity of the values, or to reverse the provided values.
+Positive values are transformed into negative values and vice versa.
+Instances of this class can be applied in conjunction with standard algorithms such as transform.

 Syntax: